rehierl/node-tree-outliner/1-0-mathematics/1-4-2-concatenation.md

 * `XV^N <-> xV^N`, if `V` is a set of (atomic) values
 * `XV^{a,b} <-> xV{a,b}`, if `V` is a set of values

-If the concatenation is extended to operate on sets, the result will be a set of sequences.
-Depending on the input parameters, the resulting set of sequences will in principle be **a set of flat sequences** (i.e. no nesting).
+If the concatenation is extended to operate on sets, the result will be a single set of sequences.
+Depending on the input parameters, the resulting set of sequences will be in general **a set of flat sequences** (i.e. no nesting).
 That is in contrast to the base definition of the Cartesian product.

 In contrary to the extended definition of the Cartesian product, there is no general statement possible about the lengths of the sequences in the resulting set-of-sequences.
 Likewise, the number of sequences in the resulting set can in general not be determined.

-However, such statements can still be made under certain circumstances: If no input set is a set of sequences, then the length of each sequence within the resulting set is corresponds with the number of sets involved.
+However, such statements can still be made under certain circumstances: If no input set is a set of sequences, then the length of each sequence within the resulting set corresponds with the number of sets involved.
 In contrary to that, the sequences in the resulting set of the Cartesian product always have the exact same length.

 <!-- ======================================================================= -->
 ## (v × w)

-* combining values with values
+* combining (sets of) values with (sets of) values

 `v × w := (v,w)`

 * for two values `v` and `w`
 * signature - (value, value) -> sequence
+* note that - `(A × B) <-!-> (B × A)`

 `v × W := { (v,w) | (w in W) }`